ahmedelserafy7/TicketReservation/README.md

 Welcome to [**Ticket Reservation**](https://youtu.be/Ea3H35qwjRE), my brand-new project.
-It's an app that allows users to book their ticket and know its price at a time, choose a particular venue number, and date of attendance for this event.
+It's an app that allows users to pick a ticket, and know its price at a time as they can choose a particular venue number, and date of attendance for this event.

 ![](https://i.imgur.com/8XQ7f20.gif)